 In an oil spill, as the density of oil is less than water, oil will float on the surface.
 The natural agitation of water causes dispersion of oil that is spilled on the top layer of the water surface to go beneath into the water column.
-But this natural process takes a lot of time […]
+To accelerate this natural phenomenon, oil dispersants are used.

 Oil Discharge monitoring & control system (ODMCS) is used to prevent the pollution of sea by oil due to the discharge from ballast and bilge spaces from tankers